filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 level with automatic, and thus large scale, processing 3D interfaces, and aggregate analysis).
-The more basic break down interface will be based on the same (already thought out and implemented schemas) and will also be based on existing UI implementation (will add a simpler 3D axis based UI. for example:
+The more basic break down interface will be based on the same (already thought out and implemented schemas) and will also be based on existing UI implementation (will add a simpler 3D axis based UI).

+For example:

 ```
 X-axis: Liberal - Conservative